ColoursofOSINT/ColoursofOSINT.github.io/_posts/2023-09-03-Investigating-Firefox-Part-2.md

 Click here for [more](https://api.tabliss.io/v1/developer-excuses).

 Even more interesting was the site it request the excuses from "tabliss.io".
-This is the homepage for the Tabliss extension, which is also a recommended extension.[^footnote3] Not only that, it was also mentioned as a recommended  extension that violated the Firefox standards by Krono in the post that inspired this investigation.[^footnote4]
+This is the homepage for the Tabliss extension, which is also a recommended extension.[^footnote3] Not only that, it was also mentioned as an extension that violated the Firefox standards by Krono in the post that inspired this investigation.[^footnote4]

 The Tabliss Extension will be examined next.